-You may be forgiven for thinking you have stepped into a mini Sherwood Forest and the time of Robin Hood when visiting the upgraded playground at Sherwin Park.
-It definitely takes the castle style playground to a whole new level and is a very unique playground for the area.
+You may be forgiven for thinking you have stepped into a mini Sherwood Forest and the time of Robin Hood when visiting the playground at Sherwin Park.
+It definitely takes the castle style playground to a whole new level and is a very unique playground in the Parramatta area.
 All little kings, queens, knights or princesses should be very excited to play here.

-The upgraded playground opened at the end of June and the centrepiece is of course the castle.
-It is part moduplay and part sandstone, with rope walkways, slides, flag pole, climbing ramp, wooden bridge and cubby house.
+The playground was upgraded in June 2017.
+The centrepiece is of course the castle.
+It’s part moduplay and part sandstone, with rope walkways, slides, flag pole, climbing ramp, wooden bridge and cubby house.

 Next to the castle, there are two swings and a gorgeous little ‘Sherwin Forest’ full of medieval like stone statues.